 From kneeling, take your knees as wide as your hips and take the head towards the floor.
 If your bum doesn’t reach your heels, try placing a rolled up blanket of bolster between your buttock and heels or rest the body on a bolster if you have one.

-These pilates poses for the upper back will help to relieve tension in the upper thoracic spine, neck and shoulder girdle whilst opening the chest to help facilitate deeper and healthier breathing patterns.
-However, we do strongly reccommend working one to one with a teacher for some additional upper back strengthening exercises as practicing these incorrectly could potentially aggravate your symptoms.
+These Pilates poses for the upper back will help to relieve tension in the upper thoracic spine, neck and shoulder girdle whilst opening the chest to help facilitate deeper and healthier breathing patterns.
+However, we do strongly recommend working one to one with a teacher for some additional upper back strengthening exercises as practicing these incorrectly could potentially aggravate your symptoms.

 Pilates exercises for lower back pain